You are here:

 - Pack lunch or a snack that does not involve throwing anything away when you are done.
 Make sure to include a cloth napkin.

-- On average, a household contains about 100 pounds of toxic materials.
-Turn in household hazardous waste during a Solid Waste District collection.
+- On average, a household contains about 100 pounds of toxic and/or hazardous materials.
 Avoid buying cleaning and other products that contain hazardous substances.
 Get rid of household hazardous waste properly.

 - Compost yard and food waste to decrease your trash and prevent the lost of nutrients.

-- Do not forget to help others by reusing unwanted items through donations to churches or non profit organizations or free cycle them.
+- Help others by reusing unwanted items through donations to churches or non profit organizations or freecycle them.

-- Use Where Do I Donate or look up in the Pass It On guide to find community organizations to donate unwanted items.
+- Use the District's Pass It On book to find local organizations that accept unwanted items.

 Recycling involves collecting, processing and selling products made from old materials.
-For example, a recycled plastic soda bottle is chipped, melted and made into fiber, which becomes a jacket or sleeping bag stuffing.
+A recycled plastic soda bottle is chipped, melted, and made into fiber, which becomes a jacket or sleeping bag stuffing.
 The old material in a new product is called recycled content.
 Some products are made with 100% recycled content such as a cereal box made only from recycled paper.
 An aluminum can might only be made from 40% recycled content because the can must be made from some bauxite (its natural resource) to keep it strong.